 With characters like Saber from Fate Stay Night, it makes sense because it’s based on logic.

 Saber is a depiction of “King Arthur” from Britain.
 So it’s correct to give her blonde hair and what not.

-But a lot of the times there’s no logic or reason to an anime characters designs.
-Other than to portray a disconnect of how the Japanese want to look, Vs how they actually look in real life.
+But a lot of the times, there’s no logic or reason to an anime character

 And yes – sometimes it’s used for “differentiation” but that’s besides the point I’m making.

 The point of this post is to show the bias, insecurities, and obsessions associated with characters that DO look westernized.
 And some reasons behind it.

 Maybe I should say observations, since not all reasons can be proven with concrete evidence.

 But whether we wanna deny it or not – a lot of anime characters are designed to look anything other than Japanese.
 Even if that’s not always the FULL intention.